Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Modeling the gravitational-wave spectrum in the frequency domain

 \item The remnant mass $M$ and dimensionless spin $\chi$ are available in the SXS metadata.
 Using these values, we compute the corresponding reflectivity $\mathcal{R}_{\ell m}(\bar{\omega},\chi)$ and construct the reduced spectrum

 \item We fit $Y_{\ell m}(\omega)$ with our model $M A_{\ell m}/\bar{\omega}^{p_{\ell m}}$.
 Since the minimum frequency of validity of the model is not known a priori, we consider a set of starting frequencies $\bar{\omega}_i$ such that $\bar{\omega}_i \in [0,\, \bar{\omega}_{\rm cut}]$.
 The lowest frequency shown in Fig.~\ref{fig:fittingprocedure} is $\bar{\omega} = 0.2$, which still lies within the inspiral region for the example simulation \texttt{SXS:BBH:3982}.
-In order to improve the stability of the fit, it is useful to fix an auxiliary central frequency within the fitting domain, around which the power law is effectively expanded.
-This reference frequency is eventually reabsorbed into the fitted amplitude.
+To improve the numerical stability of the fit, we introduce a simulation-dependent reference frequency $\bar{\omega}_*$ within the fitting window, around which the power-law behavior is effectively anchored.
+This is implemented by considering $(\bar{\omega}_*/\bar{\omega})^{p_{\ell m}}$ in the fit and subsequently reabsorbing the factor $\bar{\omega}_*^{p_{\ell m}}$ into the amplitude.
+This choice reduces correlations between the amplitude and the power-law index and leads to more stable fits, without introducing any additional fitting parameter.
+In this work, we adopt the frequency $\bar{\omega}_*$ to be the knee frequency defined in App.~\ref{app:hyperfitapplication}.
+Varying this choice within the same regime does not affect the inferred parameters.

 \item We then study the behavior of the fitted parameters $A_{\ell m}$ and $p_{\ell m}$ as functions of the starting frequency $\bar{\omega}_i$.
 Within the validity region of the model, the values of $A_{\ell m}$ and $p_{\ell m}$ obtained from different $\bar{\omega}_i$ are expected to be consistent within their uncertainties.
 Outside this region, $A_{\ell m}$ and $p_{\ell m}$ vary significantly with $\bar{\omega}_i$, as the model no longer reproduces the data accurately.
 As shown in the top-right panel of Fig.~\ref{fig:fittingprocedure} for $p_{\ell m}$ and in the bottom-right panel for $A_{\ell m}$, both parameters saturate to approximately constant values beyond a certain $\bar{\omega}_i$.
 To identify the frequency range where $A_{\ell m}$ and $p_{\ell m}$ are stable, we impose a maximum fractional variation of $0.1\%$ across the region.
 The frequency $\bar{\omega}_x$---the minimum frequency of validity of the model---is then defined as the lowest $\bar{\omega}_i$ for which both $A_{\ell m}$ and $p_{\ell m}$ remain stable.